Top Desk Cycle Reviews

-Back to desk cycles… to break up this large group of under-desk pedal units we’ve broken them out into two categories:
+Back to desk cycle reviews… to break up this large group of under-desk pedal units we’ve separated them into two categories:

 Of these, the Cubii qualifies as a true, state-of-the-art office fitness product, replete with Bluetooth link to a smartphone app and integration with popular wearable devices like FitBit.
 But before buying one of these devices, we strongly recommend our primer, How to Set up an Ergonomically Proper Desk Cycle.
 With the possible exception of very short individuals, most users find that the key to a good setup is combining a pedal exerciser with an adjustable-height desk, and ideally an articulating ergonomic keyboard tray.
 The field for desk pedals runs the gamut in price—from $25 to $1000s—with good units generally $200 to $350.

-We’ve split our reviews for pedal exercisers into the three types listed above, Under Desk Ellipticals, Desk Cycles, and Bike Desks.
+We’ve split our reviews for pedal exercisers into the two types listed above, Under Desk Ellipticals and Desk Cycles.
 See abstracts from our reviews for each product below.
 Click a title to be taken to the full review page.